Find out how to find your UTR number if you’ve lost it by:

 - Payment Reminders or Late Payment Letters;

-- Your SA250 which is a letter issued by HMRC when you first registered for self assessment.
+- Your SA250 issued by HMRC when you first registered as self-employed.

 If you prefer you can find your lost UTR your number by calling HMRC on 0300 200 3310.
 Given the confidential nature of your UTR, HMRC will need to send it out to you by post.
 Therefore, you should be aware that it can take up to 7 days to arrive.

 Remember, when you call HMRC you’ll need to confirm your identity so you’ll need your national insurance number in addition to your personal details.

 Where Do I Find My Limited Company UTR Number?